Aboriginal and Torres Strait Islander Health Worker and Practitioner Excellence Awards

 Cassie would like to thank her family and friends their support and a special thank you to her colleagues and manager for their encouragement and support throughout her studies.

 Although Luke was born in Perth, he grew up in Katherine and since late 2019, Luke has worked at Wurli-Wurlinjang Health Centre.

 At Wurli, Luke worked in various roles such as bus driver and receptionist and was excited to undertake an Aboriginal Health Practitioner traineeship when the opportunity arose.
 In 2020, Luke commenced and completed the Certificate IV in Aboriginal and Torres Strait Islander Primary Health Care.

 Luke would like to thank all work colleagues at Wurli for their support and looks forward to starting his career in Health.

 Thank you to all of you who continue to support the awards by taking the time to nominate your peers.
 A special mention to our partners the Australian Government Department of Health, Rotary Club of Darwin Sunrise, United Voice, Aboriginal Medical Services Alliance Northern Territory (AMSANT) and the National Aboriginal and Torres Strait Islander Health Worker Association (NATSIHWA).

 For more information about the roles of the Aboriginal Health Worker and Aboriginal Health Practitioner, please read the Factsheet.

 For more information about the awards contact Aboriginal Workforce Development on (08) 8999 2999 or ATSIHPexcellenceawards.firstname.lastname@example.org.

-The term Aboriginal is respectfully used throughout this document in reference to Aboriginal and Torres Strait Islander people.
+The term Aboriginal refers to Aboriginal and Torres Strait Islander people.